 No public transport, cars or taxis are allowed through the center of Amsterdam on King’s Day, and you will find outside the city center most buses and trams are rerouted, although you can expect later operating times.
 Ferries between Amsterdam Noord and the rest of the city stay in operation.

 Cars are normally blocked from entering Prins Hendrikkade, Damrak, Muntplein and Rokin, although restrictions are typically lifted in the evening.

 King’s Day in The Hague

-King’s Night in Den Haag (The Hague) is one of the biggest Dutch parties, having a large music festival called The Life I Live Festival.
+King’s Night in Den Haag (The Hague) is one of the biggest Dutch parties, having a large music festival called The Life I Live Festival (in Dutch).
 It’s a free, huge open-air music event, which brings local and international bands to perform on stages in different squares around the city, e.g. Kerkplein, Grote Markt and Plaats, to name a few.
-Join revellers on both Koningsnacht and Koningsdag wandering the streets from stage to stage to hear everything from rock, indie pop, garage and punk to electronic, hip hop, and funk.
+Join revelers on both Koningsnacht and Koningsdag wandering the streets from stage to stage to hear everything from rock, indie pop, garage and punk to electronic, hip hop, and funk.
 On King’s Day in The Hague, you’ll find plenty of hustle and bustle concentrated around the canals, Statenkwartier and Noordeinde.
-There’s also a funfair in Den Haag filled with lots of fun rides, running from 13 April 2018.
+There’s also a funfair in Den Haag (in Dutch) filled with lots of fun rides, running from 12-28 April 2019.